 Now every AMC and distributor insists on personal verification before activating investment account with them.
 This rule mainly applies to NRIs, People of Indian Origin and Sailors, regardless of their current place of residence.
 Many fund houses allow this verification via video chat or recording too for which the instructions will be given on their website.

 To carry out IPV, the investors must produce the original copy of ID and residential proofs they have submitted electronically at the fund house.

-Earlier, the investors needed to appear in person at the office or somebody would visit the investors at their workplace or home.
-But now, the process is simpler as you can do a live authentication via video conferencing (Skype) at a pre-agreed time.
+Earlier, the investors needed to appear in person at the office, or somebody would visit the investors at their workplace or home.
+But now, the process is more straightforward as you can do a live authentication via video conferencing (Skype) at a pre-agreed time.
 For this, you must have a fast internet connection.
 The officer might ask you questions regarding your documents.
 If they find the answers contradictory or mismatch of documents, they can cancel your application.

 4. IPV Authorization

-Only the following entities have the authorization to carry out IPV.
+Only the following entities have the authorisation to carry out IPV.
 You can visit the nearest office in person with the required documents.

 a.
 KYC registration agency (KRA)